 The following suggestions are simple, yet they can set the right tone for how comfortable others feel sharing memories and partaking in any festivities you organize.

 Think of the person you loved so dearly and what they would have wanted.
-If they have a funeral plan or a Farewelling Worksheet, you can use that to help inspire you.
+If they have a funeral plan, you can use that to help inspire you.
 But you can also just consider their values—were they religious, spiritual or not so much?
 Would they want something traditional and elegant, more down-to-earth and funky or totally out of the box?
 Try to note some adjectives that describe their personal style (bohemian, conservative, eco-friendly, cutting-edge, minimalist, etc.).
 Use those notes to help guide your planning choices for readings, music, even décor, food and drinks.

 Host a Gathering After the Funeral Service